pszufe/Building_Julia_On_Cray_and_Clusters/README.md

-# How to build Julia On Cray XC40 and other Supercomputing Clusters
+# How to build Julia On Cray XC40 supercomputer and computing clusters
 Sample scripts to build Julia on Cray and other supercomputing architectures

 Since building Julia on Supercomputers is currently not well documented and I spent some time on it, I would like to share my experience on this page.

 This is a complimentary material for the workshop presented at [SuperComputing Frontiers 2018 conference](https://supercomputingfrontiers.eu/2018/tutorials-programme/).
+I publish it to make your life easier - should you have any questions or comments, please let me know.

 I start by explaining how to build Julia on a computing cluster (based on Scientific Linux 6 / Cent OS 6.9) and then move forward to Cray (based on SLES 11).